 As coronavirus continues to take over our lives, tank the stock market, and cause general panic across the globe, many of us are looking for ways to help.
 For those of us who aren’t literal doctors and nurses, finding a way to be useful can be difficult.
 One way normies like us can help people stay afloat during this crisis is by supporting small businesses.

-With many major cities shutting down bars, restaurants, and all non-essential businesses, some of our favorite mom and pops are facing the very serious financial implications of two weeks without customers.
+With bars restaurants, and all non-essential businesses, some of our favorite mom and pops facing very serious financial implications of months without customers and inadequate federal support.
 With that in mind, here are some ways you can help support your favorite local and small businesses, all while staying the f*ck indoors for the greater good.
 New Yorkers specifically — if you’re looking for more information provided by The Partnership for NYC and Gov Andrew Cuomo, click here.

 Tip Your Ass Off